 We hope this publication helps you find what you need to know about our graduate program in physics and what you can expect to find at Ohio State and in Columbus.
-If you want more information, or, better still, if you want to arrange a visit to see our facilities and meet the people who could be a part of your graduate education, please contact us at gradstudies@physics.osu.edu or (614) 292-7675.
+If you want more information, or, better still, if you want to arrange a visit to see our facilities and meet the people who could be a part of your graduate education, please contact us at gradstudies@physics.osu.edu or 614-292-5127.
+To take a virtual tour of campus - or if you are planning an inperson tour - please visit osu.edu/visitors for more information.